Skip to main content

 Purchasing failures due to billing issues

 To buy a custom domain through Bolt, you must have billing set up with a valid payment method on your account.
-If no card is on file, the purchase will fail and you’ll see an error message saying “Something went wrong,” as shown in the screenshot below: Screenshot of error message provided when billing failure occurs due to lack of card on file
+If no card is on file, the purchase will fail, and you’ll see an error message saying “Something went wrong,” as shown in the screenshot below: Screenshot of error message provided when billing failure occurs due to lack of card on file

 Domain types (TLDs)

 A domain name ends with what’s called a top-level domain (TLD), such as .com, .org, or .studio.
-Bolt offers the ability to purchase most common TLDs directly through the platform, but not every TLD is available.
+Bolt offers the ability to purchase the most common TLDs directly through the platform, but not every TLD is available.
 If your domain uses a TLD that Bolt doesn’t sell, you can register it with another provider.
 Once it’s registered, you can still connect it to your Bolt project by following the steps in Connect your domain.

 WHOIS Privacy